The N95 Mask vs N99 Mask ComparisonBielcor

-This is the gold standard for respiratory protection.
-Even more so in infectious disease situations, or emergency response situations, like building collapse.
+This is the gold standard for respiratory protection, even more so in infectious disease or emergency response situations, like building collapses.

-Recommended when entering any site or building which may have water damage.
+It is recommended to enter any site or building that may have water damage.
 Such as returning to homes, rental properties, and offices after flooding, major storms, and hurricanes.
-Any water infiltration, even for a short period of time, can result in toxic mold, which can have rapid and severe health consequences.
+Any water infiltration can result in toxic mold, with immediate and severe health consequences even for a short period.

 The N95 and N99 are effective dust masks for hazardous work environments from construction sites to home remodeling, hobby rooms, and wood and metalworking shops.